Thursday, December 09, 2010

 ~ Mary Lou Cook

-In fact, I'm reminded of something Brenda Ueland once said about the process of writing.
+Joy often comes when we become so absorbed in creating something new that we forget about everything else.
+Children know how to do that well.
+In fact, I'm reminded of something author Brenda Ueland once said about the process of writing.
 The creative act of writing should not be like a mountain top experience, but rather like a child stringing beads in kindergarten -- happy, absorbed and quietly putting one bead on after another.

-Is there anything in this list that captivates your imagination to do something new today... and become as happily absorbed in it as a child?
+Is there anything in this list that captivates your imagination to do something new today?
+And become as happily absorbed in it as a child?

 ~ paint ~ putter ~ puzzle ~